Diocese of Rome: Titles

-The title "pope" does not appear in the official list, but is commonly used in the titles of documents, and appears, in abbreviated form, in the signatures of the popes.
+The title "pope" is not in the official list, but is commonly used in the titles of documents, and appears, in abbreviated form, in papal signatures.

 History

 Origins

 The best evidence available for the origins of the Church in Rome is Saint Paul's Epistle to the Romans.
 This indicates that the church was established probably by the early 40s AD.
 Saint Peter became associated with this church sometime between the year 58 and the early 60s.